CaliStyle/humpback/README.md

   1. Humpback uses bower to mange frontend dependencies.
   2. Humpback generators create additional files compared to their sails.js counterparts.
   3. Humpback uses scss in lieu of less.
-  4. Humpback includes a humans.txt
+  4. Humpback includes a humans.txt.
   5. Humpback includes an app folder for angular controllers and models.

   * -- api